MatchuPitchu/react-summary/Readme.md

 ### useCallback Hook

-- stores a function in React internal storage across component execution / re-evaluation -> so this function is NOT recreated with every execution
+- stores a function in React internal storage across component execution / re-evaluation -> then this fn is NOT recreated with every execution
-- advantage: function keeps the same reference in the `stack memory` that refers to the object in the `heap memory`;
+- advantage: fn keeps the same reference in the `stack memory` that refers to the object in the `heap memory`;

-  - now you can e.g. use `export default React.memo(ChildComponentName)` in child component because you can compare functions if they are changed or not; if fn remains unchanged then no re-rendering of a certain child component
+  - now you can e.g. use `export default React.memo(ChildComponentName)` in child component because you can compare if functions changed or not; if fn remains unchanged then no re-rendering of a certain child component

 - `const foo = useCallback(() => {}, [])`